February 5th, 2012

 September 20th, 2011

 It has been one year now since I moved to Ottawa, Canada.
-During the past year I’ve come across a few people who are always trying to make the city –or town, as some call it– exciting.
+During the past year I’ve come across a few people who are always trying to make the city exciting.
 Guy Bérubé, a good friend now, is one of them.
-He owns a gallery – La Petite Mort, a place where taxidermy meets with fundraising art sales for several charities (including Guy’s own), iconic furniture pieces and some fellow diplomats every once in a while.
+He owns a gallery – La Petite Mort, a place where taxidermy meets with iconic furniture pieces and fundraising art sales for several charities (including Guy’s own).

 Far from presenting “Hockey art” or Canadian landscapes, in Guy’s gallery you will find work ranging from portraits of the city’s crack addicts by photographer Tony Fouhse